FRIKKern/Nextgen-UI/README.md

 # NextGen UI

+Simplicity is the feature.

-A simplisic UI Tailwind component library just focused on making readable core layout components for React and Next.js projects.
+Nextgen Core UI is a simplisic component library which is pretty much not based as.... just focused on making readable core layout components for React and Next.js projects.

 ## Installation